-International Applicants should report their highest composite or total scores and associated subscores as well as Writing (ACT) and/or Writing & Language (SAT) scores from the same test date and testing agency using the Self-Reported Academic Record form.
-However, students will be given the opportunity to list all of their tests taken.
+International Applicants should report their highest composite or total scores and associated subscores as well as Writing (ACT) and/or Writing & Language (SAT) scores using the Self-Reported Academic Record form.
 Do not "superscore" your tests.

 If you send your official test scores to the University of Minnesota from the testing agency, we will use your official scores in our review of your application.
 Visit our ACT and SAT information for freshman admission page for more information.

 Since the Self-Reported Academic Record form or Common Application does not capture all of the information from your transcript, the Office of Admissions requires a copy of your official South Korean high school transcripts.
 Please log in to your Application Tracker and upload a copy of your official transcripts including a list of your 12th grade courses in progress

 You also can self-report your test scores uploading a copy of your official test score report(s) via Application Tracker.

 Your method of self-reporting varies based on the application platform you choose: